dinhthong/My_Everything_Lists/README.md

 - Simple list to keep update of my book list, watch list, wish list...
 - When somebody asks me if I've ever heard or watched this movie, then I could just reference to this repo

+# My book list
+- Few of the books I keep hard cover copies, but most of them are in digital form

 # Requirements
 For every list there should be a appropriate template but, in the simplest term
 - Name